 High Porosity Hair

 As you can see, it’s quite logical.
-If you have high porosity hair, either through damage or genetically, the wide open cuticle layers of your hair making it more vulnerable to damage, or further damage.
-This will happen gradually, from the outside (cuticle layers being broken and left with holes or broken) to the inside (debilitating cortex) as you witness dry hair, split ends and hair breakage.
+If you have high porosity hair, through damage or genetics, the cuticle layers of the hair are open and make it more vulnerable to damage, or further damage.
+This will happen gradually, from the outside (cuticle layers being broken and left with holes or broken) to the inside (debilitating cortex) as you witness split ends, hair breakage and dry hair.

 In this case, you need to build a hair regimen that prevents quick moisture release, but has a special focus on reconstructing and strengthening the internal structure of the hair.
 This will be an important part as you gotta avoid any possible or further damage to your hair.
 Therefore, reconstructing (doing a protein treatment) is something you would do twice a month and adapt as your hair changes, for instance.